rhildred/rhildred.github.io.20170718/courses/CP104/outline.md

 ##Class Format

 The course is a combination of lecture and lab time.
-Lectures will be held on Monday evenings in Brantford Odeon OD205.
-Labs will be held on Thursday evenings in Brantford Odeon OD210 starting on Thursday January 14.
+Lectures will be held on Tuesday evenings in Brantford Odeon OD210.
+Labs will be held on Thursday evenings in Brantford Odeon OD210 starting on Thursday January 12.

 ##Attendance Expectations